 To our knowledge, this work is the first study on common behavior between applications in libraries.
-Our results show that only a small portion of each library is used, and that these libraries are used in a similar fashion between applications.
-The greatest potential for improved performance is seen for programs that spend considerable time in libraries, particularly interactive or graphics applications that are more representative of modern applications.
+Our results show that all of these libraries are used in a similar fashion between applications.
+The greatest potential performance improvements are seen for programs that spend considerable time in libraries, particularly interactive or graphics applications that are more representative of modern applications.
 This is only natural, since a rich graphical user interface typically results in complex software that is best addressed by libraries.

 All results in this study were stated in terms of branch misprediction rates.
-We felt this would indicate the likelihood that programs had similar behavior, and would allow comparison to earlier branch prediction studies.
-Our results indicate that it would be beneficial to apply profile-directed optimizations to libraries, in effect providing a pre-optimized library.
+We felt this would indicate the likelihood that programs had similar behavior, and would allow comparison to earlier studies comparing profile-based branch prediction between runs of the same program.
+Our results indicate that it would be beneficial to apply profile-directed optimizations to libraries.
+In effect providing a pre-optimized library.
+This paper leaves open several issues related to the software architecture of shared libraries that will be addressed in future studies.